 Attendance

-Belmont Juniors opens at 8.55am for and classes end at 3.30pm for KS1.
+Belmont Junior School opens at 8.55am for all classes ends at 3.30pm.
 Children are at school for 32.5 hours a week.

 The most common reason given for children to miss school is illness, however most of the time childhood ailments can be managed in school.

-Reducing absence is a key priority.
+Reducing absence is a key priority for the school.
 We work closely with families to ensure children are in school when they can be and that holidays are not taken in term time as this can not be an authorised absence.

 We aim that all children are at school for at least 95% of the time.